txperl/PixivBiu/README_EN.md

 This project is developed by `Python@3.7(+)` and uses `PyInstaller` to build the executable binary file.

-There are only Windows and macOS version available here, so please build yourself if needed.
+There are only Windows, macOS and Ubuntu version available here, so please build yourself if needed.

 They can be downloaded in [GitHub Releases](https://github.com/txperl/PixivBiu/releases), or [here](https://biu.tls.moe/#/lib/dl).